hassan-valor/practice/README.md

 # EXTRA-CREDIT.md

-## 1) Why I cloned with `--recursive`
+## 1) Why did you have to specify the “recursive” flag when initially cloning the assignment repository?
+Explain in detail.

-I had to use `--recursive` when cloning because the repo has submodules.
-If I just did a normal `git clone`, those submodules would come in empty.
-Using `--recursive` made Git pull in the submodules at the right commits, so I got everything I needed for the project to build and run.
+I had to use `--recursive` because the repo includes submodules.
+If I only did a normal `git clone`, the submodules would just be empty folders pointing at commits.
+By adding the recursive flag, Git also pulled in those submodules at the correct commits.
+That way my repo matched what the project needed to build and run.

 ---

-## 2) Why I had to set upstream for `main` but not always for the release branches
+## 2) Why did you have to manually set the upstream tracker for the main branch in your local repository (but potentially not the v4.1.x and v5.1.x branches)?
+Explain in detail.

-My local `main` didn’t automatically know what remote branch to track since I changed remotes around.
-That meant I had to manually set the upstream so it would push and pull from `myrepo/main`.
-But when I created branches like `v4.1.x` or `v5.1.x`, I usually based them directly on the remote branch or pushed with `-u`, and Git set the upstream automatically.
-That’s why `main` needed the extra step while the release branches didn’t.
+My local `main` didn’t automatically know what remote branch to track after I changed remotes.
+Since `main` already existed, Git didn’t reset it on its own, so I had to manually point it to `myrepo/main`.
+On the other hand, when I created branches like `v4.1.x` and `v5.1.x`, I made them directly from the remote branch or pushed with `-u`.
+In those cases, Git set up the upstream tracking automatically, so I didn’t need to do it manually.

 ---

-## 3) Part 2 — why not cherry-pick commit `72a89ea32f`
+## 3) In Part 2, why didn’t we cherry pick commit 72a89ea32f from main, and instead we had you edit the configure.ac file directly?
+Explain in detail.

-That commit from `main` didn’t apply cleanly to the older branch.
-If I cherry-picked it, it would either cause conflicts or bring in changes that didn’t belong.
-Instead, I just edited the `configure.ac` file directly to make the exact same fix.
-This way the branch only got the one small change it needed, nothing extra.
+That commit from `main` wouldn’t apply cleanly to the release branch.
+If I tried to cherry-pick it, it could cause merge conflicts or pull in extra changes that didn’t belong.
+The simpler and safer option was just to edit the `configure.ac` file directly to make the one change we needed.
+This way the branch only got the right fix without dragging in unrelated stuff.

 ---

-## 4) Part 3 — why I had to write my own PR title and description
+## 4) In Part 3, why did you have to write your own PR title and description for the first PR?
+I.e., why didn’t GitHub automatically fill in a human-readable title and description?
+Explain in detail.

-GitHub only auto-fills a PR title and description when there’s one clear commit to use.
-In Part 3 I had more than one commit in the branch, so GitHub couldn’t auto-fill a nice message.
-That’s why it just gave me the branch name and left the description blank, and I had to write my own title and description so the PR made sense.
+GitHub only auto-fills a PR title and description when the branch has one clear commit it can use.
+In Part 3, the branch had more than one commit, so GitHub didn’t know which commit message to pick.
+That’s why it just left the description blank and gave me the branch name.
+I had to write my own title and description so the PR would explain clearly what the changes were.